AudienceEarly years, Primary school

 At the Museum

-Use our Dinosaurs exhibition discovery or conversation starters or a mixture of both, which offer an informal approach to learning that encourages your students to connect, share and reflect to the specimens and items on display.
+Use our Dinosaurs exhibition insights, conversation starters or a mixture of both, which offer an informal approach to learning that encourages your students to connect, share and reflect to the specimens and items on display.

 We recommend that your students work in small groups, however, it is up to you how you implement and manage the activities.